 Water only washing means exactly what it implies.
 Washing the hair with only lukewarm water and then rinsing it with more water.

 When I hear this, I think of itchy scalp, build up, smelly hair, dry hair from build up, dull hair from build up, etc yet there is a following for this method so it must work on some level, right?

 - The point of water only washing is to allow your scalp to naturally regulate itself and produce the natural oils that will nourish and moisturise your scalp and hair since shampoo and other no poo methods have a tendency to strip those oils.

 - Additionally, it should balance the pH level of your scalp and protect it from any infections fostering an environment for better hair growth.

-- Effective detangling sessions and the more you wash with water only, the less tangles you have.
+- Effective detangling sessions and the more you wash with water only, the fewer tangles you have.

 - With a balanced scalp and hair, your dry hair problems will melt away.

-- Since you will be giving up your 5,000 bottles and jars of hair cleansing stuff, your wallet is expected to thank you eventually.
+- Since you will be giving up your 5,000 bottles and jars of hair cleansing stuff, your wallet should thank you eventually.

-If you’re planning to give this a go, its important to note you need to remove all the product build up in your hair initially with a good clarifying shampoo.
-I will report on my results by the end of June/early July.
+If you’re planning to give this a go, it’s important to note you need to remove all the product build up in your hair initially with a good clarifying shampoo.